 - The Import Wizard ONLY accepts CSV files

-- Please use our templates – copy data from your files into the templates we provide (you can download them at the bottom)
+- Please use our templates – copy data from your files into the templates we provide.
+These can be downloaded in the import flow within Kindful

 - The maximum file size accepted is 256MB